Chen Yudong: 2021–22 season: Senior international debut

-2022–23 season
+2022–23 season: First Chinese national title

 Chen, still being age-eligible for the junior grand prix circuit, was assigned to the Solidarity Cup 2022, where he finished in second place.

 Chen was assigned to compete in the junior and senior levels in the 2022 Asian Open Figure Skating Trophy.
 He finished first at both levels.
 Having met the minimum technical score requirements, Chen was entered to compete at the 2023 Four Continents Championships.

-After winning his first national title at the 2022 Chinese Figure Skating Championships, he went on to compete at the 2023 Four Continents Championships, where he finished fifteenth.
+After winning his first national title at the 2023 Chinese Championships, he went on to compete at the 2023 Four Continents Championships, where he finished fifteenth.
 At the 2023 World Junior Championships, he placed fourteenth after the short program, but had a strong free skate, finishing fifth in the segment and eighth overall.

 2023–24 season

 Chen started the season by competing on the 2023–24 ISU Junior Grand Prix circuit, placing seventh at 2023 JGP Hungary.
 Going on to compete at 2023 JGP Poland, Chen placed fourth in the short program.
 During the free skate, Chen had a hard fall on the opening triple axel, seemingly injuring himself as he began limping after getting up.
 Despite this, Chen continued his free skate, making several mistakes throughout the program.
 He would place twenty-second in that competition segment and would drop to seventeenth place overall.

-At the 2023 Chinese Junior Championships, Chen won the silver medal behind Tian Tonghe but would go on to win gold at the senior-level championships.
+At the 2024 Chinese Junior Championships, Chen won the silver medal behind Tian Tonghe but would go on to win gold at the senior-level championships.
 Going on to compete on the junior level of the 2024 Chinese National Winter Games.

 He would then close his season by finishing ninth at the 2024 Four Continents Championships in Shanghai.

 2024–25 season

 In early October 2024, it was announced that Chen had left longtime coach, Li Wei and had started training under Dan Fang.
 He went on to start the season by finishing sixth at the 2024 Shanghai Trophy and eleventh at the 2024 Cup of China.
-One week later, Chen would win his third consecutive national title at the 2024 Chinese Championships.
+One week later, Chen would win his third consecutive national title at the 2025 Chinese Championships.

 In February, Chen competed at the 2025 Asian Winter Games in Harbin, where he finished in seventh place.
 One week later, he placed seventeenth at the 2025 Four Continents Championships in Seoul, South Korea.

 2025–26 season

-Chen opened the season by finishing fourth at the 2025 Asian Open Trophy.
+Chen opened the season by finishing fourth at the 2025 Asian Open Trophy and fifth at the 2025 CS Denis Ten Memorial Challenge.

+In December, he won the silver medal at the 2026 Chinese Championships behind Jin Boyang.

+In January, Chen competed at the 2026 Four Continents Championships held in Beijing.
+He placed tenth in the short program with a new personal best of 79.66 points and thirteenth in the free skate with 144.02 points, finishing eleventh overall.

+In March, Chen completed his season at the 2026 World Championships.
+He placed twenty-second in the short program and seventeenth in the free skate, finishing sixteenth overall.